biniyamyohannes/fbref-scraper/README.md

 # fbref-scraper
-Scrapes soccer player data from fbref.com and stores it in a MySQL database.
+A multithreaded web scraper that collects all player data from fbref.com for the top 5 european soccer leagues and stores it in a MySQL database.